How to Ship Plants: A Practical Guide

 Shipping plants domestically

-Most plants can be shipped within the United States provided mailing them is not prohibited by the USDA (United States Department of Agriculture).
-You need to check the USDA database to see the guidelines around the import of plants in each state.
+Most plants can be shipped to most states within the US, provided mailing them is not prohibited by the USDA (United States Department of Agriculture).
+Check the National Plant Board’s state law regulation summaries for importing plants in each state.

 These guidelines will differ from state to state.
 Each state’s department of agriculture considers the impact of imported plants on the local vegetation and how such plants could bring harmful diseases, insects, or pest infestation to the state.

 Rules apply to soil type, plant type, and pest-free certifications.
 Most states require that imported plants must have been grown indoors in sterilized potting soils.
-There are also states with stricter rules in place which may require that certain plants be subject to quarantine.
+There are also states with stricter rules in place that may require certain plants to be quarantined.

 States like California, Hawaii, and Florida are particularly known for rigid regulations around the shipping of plants.
-For example, California bans the import of citrus plants because of the threat of infestation by pests like the gypsy moth.
+For example, California bans the import of citrus plants due to the threat of pest infestations, such as the gypsy moth.

 Shipping plants internationally

 The first thing you need to obtain before you can ship plants internationally from the United States is a phytosanitary certificate.
-A plant health certificate is issued by the department of horticulture or agriculture of the destination country and it certifies that your shipment has been treated to be free of harmful pests and plant diseases.
+Healthy plants certificates are issued by the department of agriculture or horticulture of the new location country, and they certify that your shipment has been treated to be free of harmful pests and plant diseases.

 You will need the appropriate customs forms and declarations, and you must also follow all the other applicable regulations and restrictions of the destination country.

 Countries have these regulations in place to prevent the introduction of harmful pests, diseases, and environmentally damaging invasive species.
-Check with the relevant government agency or authority of the destination country about any applicable rules and restrictions to avoid a scenario where your package is not allowed to enter the country.
+Check with the relevant government agency or authority in the destination country about any applicable rules and restrictions to avoid having your potted plants denied entry.

 Best courier options for shipping plants

-You will need fast shipping when mailing perishable items like plants, flowers, or plant cuttings.
-The longer your plant is copped up in transit without light and water, the less will be its chances of surviving the trip.
+You will need fast shipping when mailing perishable items, such as potted plants, flowers, or plant cuttings.
+The longer your plant is cooped up in transit without light and water, the less likely it is to survive the trip.

-You can ship plants using any of the major carriers including USPS, FedEx, and UPS.
-Other plant shipping service companies also exist, but we will focus only on the best options from these three major carriers.
+You can ship plants using any of the major carriers, including USPS, FedEx, and UPS, as well as other plant shipping service companies.

 Wrapping it up

-Shipping perishable items like plants requires a lot of planning and a firm grasp of the relevant regulations (both local and international).
-Follow the steps mentioned above to prepare and package your plants safely for shipping in full compliance with all applicable laws and restrictions.
+Shipping perishable items, such as garden or house plants, requires careful planning and a firm grasp of the relevant regulations (both local and international).
+But with the right packing and preparation, your plants can be shipped safely to their new location in full compliance with all applicable laws and restrictions.
 Good luck!

-If you need custom, sustainable materials for wrapping, packaging, and shipping your plants, check out noissue’s range of small business-friendly shipping products.
+Need custom, sustainable materials for wrapping, packaging, and shipping your plants?
+Check out noissue’s collection of small business-friendly shipping products.

 How to Ship a Package: A Guide for Ecommerce Merchants